dsguinto/OnRoute/readme.md

 #### Nai-Hsien: accommodations.php and models/Hotel.php

-- Still working on search functionality for hotels by city name
+- Search functionality for hotels by city name completed
-- Database.php connection string changed to localhost.
-Didn't push to github to avoid merging conflict.
+- Work in progress:
+  - book a hotel with a user id (logged in)
+  - Better CSS

 ---